-The information on the remuneration policy and the principles governing it permits the shareholders to evaluate the incentive effect of the policy from the perspective of enhancing the performance and shareholder value of the company.
-The transparency of the remuneration policy promotes the creation of schemes that are more competitive and motivate to the achievement of targets.
+The information on the remuneration scheme and the principles governing it permits the shareholders to evaluate the incentive effect of the scheme from the perspective of enhancing the performance and shareholder value of the company.
+The transparency of the remuneration schemes promotes the creation of schemes that are more competitive and motivate to the achievement of targets.